DylanParenzee/learn_journ/README.md

 Practice with event listeners today and inner workings of the event object as a whole.
 Been a while since ive practiced this, the bread and butter to JS responsivness with an app.

+<b>Monday 06.06.22</b>

+Completed various labs as part of the bootcamp, functions review and scope.